Run a WaveSpeedAI model and return machine-readable JSON.

 wavespeed price wavespeed-ai/z-image/turbo -p "a product photo"

-# 4. Run the model and print JSON
+# Run the model and print a JSON response.

 wavespeed run wavespeed-ai/z-image/turbo -p "a product photo" --json